The 20 Best Craniosynostosis Doctors in Japan

 Tokyo, JP

-Keiji Moriyama practices in Tokyo, Japan.
+Keiji Moriyama practices practicing medicine in Tokyo, Japan.
 Mr. Moriyama is rated as an Advanced expert by MediFind in the treatment of Craniosynostosis.
-His top areas of expertise are Oculofaciocardiodental Syndrome, Syndactyly, Saethre-Chotzen Syndrome, Apert Syndrome, and Osteotomy.
+He is also highly rated in 14 other conditions, according to our data.
+His clinical expertise encompasses Oculofaciocardiodental Syndrome, Syndactyly, Pfeiffer Syndrome, Saethre-Chotzen Syndrome, and Osteotomy.

 Advanced in Craniosynostosis